jheyman/blog/pages/PhotoFrameWidget/index.md

 * since even downsampled images might still be too big, we first check for available memory before decoding resampled image.
 * the **progress bar** is initially invisible: whenever onUpdate is called, is becomes visible, and is made invisible again upon completion of the image reloading service execution.
 * the **orientation** of the image (gathered from its EXIF data by the server) is taken into account to rotate it before display, so that it always shows heads-up.
-* I also experimented with doing subsampling and rotation on server side to spare network bandwidth, but it turns out that in my case it was much slower than doing it on the client side (the server running on a raspberry pi model B).<br><br>
+* I also experimented with doing subsampling and rotation on server side to spare network bandwidth, but it turns out that in my case it was much slower than doing it on the client side (the server running on a raspberry pi model B).<br>

 Sending the photo as an email attachment boils down to sending an ACTION_SEND intent, with the content of the photo filled into the EXTRA_STREAM field.
 Whatever email client happens to be installed on the device	will receive this intent and handle it.

 ### Result

-Here is a screenshot of the widget running, installed on my [HomeHub]({{ site.baseurl }}/pages/HomeHubTablet) tablet (that happens to have a black blackground)
+Here is a screenshot of the widget running, installed on my [HomeHub]({{ site.baseurl }}/pages/HomeHubTablet) tablet (that happens to have a black background)

 ![screenshot]({{ site.baseurl }}/assets/images/PhotoFrameWidget/screenshot.png)